CollisionBear/PreviewField/README.md

 # Preview Field
-![alt Preview Field splash](https://repository-images.githubusercontent.com/568438140/f2f76207-f9cd-42f9-9ae5-fa4684931b36) When selecting a prefab, get a complete list of available prefabs with an interactibe preview.
+![alt Preview Field splash](https://repository-images.githubusercontent.com/568438140/f2f76207-f9cd-42f9-9ae5-fa4684931b36) When selecting a prefab, get a complete list of available prefabs with an interactive preview.
 Perfect for anyone looking for a more artist-friendly workflow.

-Preview Field is a Unity3D editor extension, to allow for Prefab previews when selecting models etc.
+Preview Field is a Unity3D editor extension, to allow for Prefab previews when selecting prefabs, models etc.
-When creating a public Prefab field in a MonoBehaviour or ScriptableObject, by adding the  ``[PreviewField]`` attribute (available in the ``CollisionBear.PreviewObjectPicker`` namespace) the property look slighly diffferent.
-By the left a new button is added for an object picker with
+When creating a public object (Prefab) field in a MonoBehaviour or ScriptableObject, by adding the  ``[PreviewField]`` attribute (available in the ``CollisionBear.PreviewObjectPicker`` namespace) the property will look slightly different.
+To the far right is a new Prefab picker button, opening the preview object selector.

 ## Getting started
-First you need a copy of the software.
+First you need to get your hands on a copy of the editor.
+We support a few options.

 ### Unity Package
 The editor extension can be added Unity's package manager from 'Add package from git URL'